danbev/learning-nodejs/README.md

 install libraries in the system.
 For my system this will be:

     'libraries': ['-lcrypto', '-lssl']},

+#### RHEL8
+OpenSSL on RHEL8 will be OpenSSL 1.1.1 and TLS 1.3.
+For node this will have implications if node is built and dynamically linking OpenSSL.

+Is the OpenSSL version that RHEL ships the same as the upstream one?
+If there is no difference than perhaps using different certificates or something, I think we should be using the statically linked version of OpenSSL.
+I know that previously dynamically linking was argued as better as that would mean that only the OpenSSL dynamic library would have to be updated in the case of a CVE.
+But in node's case it is very tightly coupled with OpenSSL and changes are that there are code changes in node core required.
+So just updating the dynamic OpenSSL library might break a node application.
+So in reality if a CVE coming out for OpenSSL the node package/executable will also have to be updated.
+Also, at least for us with in rhoar our target is a container we would have to update the base image in addition to an update to node..

 ### Building on Solaris
 I used VirtualBox to build and run the test suite on Solaris